Original post date October 6, 2017. Updated on January 13, 2022.

-I was already automating payments either through my bank or through auto pay with the companies where I had variable payments, like my utilities.
+I was already automating payments either through my bank or through auto-pay with the companies where I had variable payments, like my utilities.
 I felt ahead of the game.
 My bills were always paid, and I was never late.
 Take Ramit’s advice, automate your bills, you will not regret it.
 Automating your money so you don’t have to worry that you forgot to pay a bill will give you a liberating sense of freedom.

-Regardless of my anti-budget stance, every year starting in January, I track expenses for three months to see where money is being wasted and what things we are spending money on that we don’t use anymore.
-I don’t find myself stressing over my three-month tracking like I did with a 12 month every year budget.
+Regardless of my anti-budget stance, every year starting in January, I track expenses for three months to see where your money is being wasted and what things we are spending money on that we don’t use anymore.
+I don’t find myself stressing over my three-month tracking as I did with a 12 month every year budget.
 I remind myself that I am tracking as a learning lesson, and not out of guilt.
 Learning a lesson makes it okay…

 4. Meal Planning